ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

     scimObjectId: 8988be82-50dc-4249-bed2-60c9c8797677
 ~~~
 {:sdf #example-context
-title="Example for an SDF instance with context information"}
+title="Example of an SDF context snapshot."}

-## Proofshots (read device, other component)
+## Proofshots

 (See defn above.)

 Proofshots are similar to context snapshots, with the important difference that
-they are not reporting the context information associated with an entity but
+they are not only reporting the context information associated with an entity but
 also state information associated with its interaction affordances (properties,
 actions, and events).
-TODO: Note that the while the format for describing the state of properties is clearly
+TODO: Note that while the format for describing the state of properties is clearly
 governed by the schema information from the corresponding `sdfProperty`
 definition, it is still unclear how to best model the state of `sdfAction`s and
-`sdfEvents`.
+`sdfEvent`s.
 As in the case of the Context Snapshot, the Proofshot may also contain concrete
 values that reflect context information associated with a device via the
 `sdfContext` keyword {{-non-affordance}}.